ablazleon/ElectoDB-18/README.md

-# ElectoDB, your election visual lab!
+# ElectoDB, an easy tool for visual election analysis